prjctimg/huetiful/docs/README.md

 ### What you can do with this package

 - Filter collections of color according to different properties i.e hue,saturation etc
-- Sort colors according to their properties like luminance andf hue.
+- Sort colors according to their properties like luminance and hue.
 - Create colors from templated values like pastels, hueshifted color scales etc
 - Reference to all colors in the default TailwindCSS palette with every shade as a function!
 - Categorize colors using their properties such as temperature and achromaticity